By Julietta Skoog

 Share

+What is your child’s temperament like?
 Do they need more time to warm up or less?
 Are they fairly flexible or anxious about new things?
-Typically, telling younger children a few days before the event is fine whereas older kiddos could use a week or two.
-Write it together on the calendar, and if possible, give them some choice and agency in the day or time.
+Typically, telling younger children a few days before the event is fine whereas an older kiddo could use a week or two.
+Write it together on the calendar, and if possible, give them some choice and agency in the day or time

 Even the choice of 3:00 versus 3:30 helps them feel more in control and less anxious.